 Main drawback: Not portable.
 At all.
 And kinda bulky too – make sure you have room.

 4) Separate parallel bars

 This dip station is a really good way to get into dips.
 You get two twin bars that you can position as far apart as you like.
 There’s a wide range of exercises you can do – and even get into things like lifting your legs onto one side and doing dips that way.
 Because they don’t have a connecting bar, they can be easily moved around and stashed out of the way when not in use.

 Main Advantage: Portable and fully adjustable.

 Main drawback: Takes a bit of getting used to and not as stable as a fixed station.

 5) Supported dip / chin-up stations

-These are normally found in commercial gyms but there’s nothing stopping you getting one for your home gym too – if you have the space.
+These are normally found in commercial gyms but there’s nothing stopping you from getting one for your home gym too – if you have the space.
 And the cash!
 These things are expensive!
 They are brilliant at what they do though: you kneel on a platform which has a counterweight on it that all, part or a little of the work of lifting and raising you up and down.
-They build your upper body strength up to doing full dips and chin ups, or just as a way to benefit from the exercise.
+They build your upper body strength up to doing full dips and chin-ups, or just as a way to benefit from the exercise.